Welcome to the 3DF Zephyr tutorial series.

 Launching an additional bundle adjustment is available only in 3DF Zephyr Pro and 3DF Zephyr Aerial since it’s required to place control points, either in the images (2D constraints) or as 3D information (from example from ground control points)

-3DF Zephyr Pro and Aerial versions allows to run additional bundle adjustment steps manually by feeding 2D or 3D constraints.
+3DF Zephyr Pro and Aerial versions allow running additional bundle adjustment steps manually by feeding 2D or 3D constraints.

-You should only increase the bundle adjustment slider value as you increase the number of control points defined in the workspace accordingly, otherwise the final geometry will be near the defined constrains only in proximity of them, registering high deviation in all the automatically generated points.
+You should only increase the bundle adjustment slider value as you increase the number of control points defined in the workspace accordingly, otherwise, the final geometry will be near the defined constraints only in the proximity of them, registering high deviation in all the automatically generated points.

 Setting the confidence of the constraints to 99% (or similar) is generally a bad idea.